-LASIK (Laser In-situ Keratomileusis) eye surgery is a common type of refractive eye surgery, that is vision correction surgery, in which the cornea of the eye is reshaped in order to allow light to be focused properly onto the retina in the back of the eye.
-By reshaping the cornea during LASIK surgery, eye function is improved and the need for prescription eyewear is drastically reduced or eliminated.
+LASIK (Laser In-situ Keratomileusis) eye surgery is a common type of refractive surgery, that is vision correction surgery, in which the cornea of the eye is reshaped in order to allow light to be focused properly onto the retina in the back of the eye.
+By reshaping the cornea during surgery, the eye function is improved and the need for prescription eyewear is drastically reduced or eliminated.
 Contact our eye doctors to learn more about LASIK.

 LASIK Eye Surgery Outpatient Procedure